TritonDataCenter/manta-marlin/README.md

 This document describes the development workflow.

+# Quick start for using the tools

+Since it's useful to run the Marlin client tools (mrjob, mrjobreport, mrerrors, etc.) on an OS X laptop, the build system includes hacks to allow just those bits to build on OS X.  To use these tools:

+    $ git clone git@git.joyent.com:marlin.git
+    ...
+    $ cd marlin
+    $ make

+At this point, you'll have several tools available inside the "sbin" directory:

+* mrerrors: fetch and summarize errors for a particular job or a given time period
+* mrjob: create, show, summarize, and manipulate Marlin jobs by interacting with Moray directly (instead of the web tier)
+* mrjobreport: summarize performance of a job's execution

+By default, these tools assume they can contact the 1.moray shard at localhost:2020.
+For the us-east production deployment, it's recommended to set up an ssh tunnel so that this works.  "mrjob" also supports a MORAY\_URL environment variable.

 # Development

 The standard Marlin development environment is a SmartOS zone deployed on a